numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

       to each others or that there is  not too much discrepancy in the difficulty of the problem for different instances.

 Runtimes collected for the different instances :math:`\theta_1,\ldots,\theta_K` of the same parametrized function :math:`f_\theta` and with respective targets associated to the same relative target :math:`\Delta f` (see above) are thus assumed independent identically distributed.
 We denote the random variable modelling those runtimes :math:`\mathrm{RT}(n,f_\theta,\Delta f)`.
 We hence have a collection of runtimes (for a given parametrized function and a given precision) whose size corresponds to the number of instances of a parametrized function where the algorithm was run (typically between 10 and 15).
-Given that the specific instance does not matter, we write in the end the runtime of a restart algorithm of a parametrized family of function in order to reach a precision :math:`\epsilon` as
+Given that the specific instance does not matter, we write in the end the runtime of a restart algorithm of a parametrized family of function in order to reach a relative target :math:`\Delta f` as

 .. _eq:RTrestart: